awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-analyses.md

 You can use the bias report in Data Wrangler to uncover potential biases in your data\.
 To generate a bias report, you must specify the target column, or **Label**, that you want to predict and a **Facet**, or the column that you want to inspect for biases\.

-**Label** – The feature about which you want a model to make predictions\.
+**Label**: The feature about which you want a model to make predictions\.
 For example, if you are predicting customer conversion, you may select a column containing data on whether or not a customer has placed an order\.
 You must also specify whether this feature is a label or a threshold\.
 If you specify a label, you must specify what a *positive outcome* looks like in your data\.
 In the customer conversion example, a positive outcome may be a 1 in the orders column, representing the positive outcome of a customer placing an order within the last three months\.
 If you specify a threshold, you must specify a lower bound defining a positive outcome\.
 For example, if your customer orders columns contains the number of orders placed in the last year, you may want to specify 1\.

-**Facet** – The column that you want to inspect for biases\.
+**Facet**: The column that you want to inspect for biases\.
 For example, if you are trying to predict customer conversion, your facet may be the age of the customer\.
 You may choose this facet because you believe that your data is biased toward a certain age group\.
 You must identify whether the facet is measured as a value or threshold\.
 For example, if you wanted to inspect one or more specific ages, you select **Value** and specify those ages\.
 If you want to look at an age group, you select **Threshold** and specify the threshold of ages you want to inspect\.

 After you select your feature and label, you select the types of bias metrics you want to calculate\.